DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-6-ect-ideas-for-observation.md

 - Did the teacher use modelling?
 - What kind of modelling was used?
-- Did it aid pupils’ understanding?
+- Did it aid pupils' understanding?
 - How do you know?

 ## Observation focus: Understanding pupil differences